1. Lily Vanilli

 6. Primrose Bakery

-Based in Primrose Hill and now Covent Garden, Primrose Bakery knows that adults love cupcakes as much as kids.
-So, in addition to its classic cake range, grown-up boys and girls are also allowed to try cocktail cupcakes – laced with Espresso Martini, Gin & Tonic, Mojito, even Old Fashioned.
+Based in Primrose Hill, Kensington High Street and Covent Garden, Primrose Bakery knows that adults love cupcakes as much as kids.
+So, in addition to its classic cake range, grown-up boys and girls are also allowed to try cocktail cupcakes – laced with margarita, gin & tonic and mojito!
 Want to learn the chef's secrets?
 Check out the Cupcake Masterclasses, led by its expert head chefs.

 Home of the red velvet cupcake, Hummingbird Bakery has been serving up delicious, American-style home-baked treats in London since 2004.
 Succumb to the temptation with a visit to the original Hummingbird on Portobello Road in Notting Hill, where you can sample the decadent range of cupcakes, layer cakes, brownies, pies, cheesecakes and more.
 Hummingbird also has branches in South Kensington, Soho, Spitalfields, Islington and Richmond.